phoenix125/AtlasServerUpdateUtility/readme.txt

 - GUI INTERFACE for server info only... no config GUI window yet.
 (Still incomplete).
 The util can still run without the GUI for minimalists.
 - Send RCON commands/messages to select servers only.
 - Send custom command lines PER GRID during server startup.
+- Shut down all or select servers with/without announcement to Discord/Twitch/In-Game.
 - Scheduled events: Send RCON commands to All or Local grids or run any file at scheduled times.
 - OK to use with most other server managers: Use this tool to install and maintain the server and use your other tools to manage game play features.
 - Automatically download and install a new Atlas Dedicated Server: No need to do it manually.
-- Automatically keeps server updated.
+- Automatically keeps server and mods updated.
 - Announce server updates and/or restarts in game, on Discord and Twitch.
 - KeepServerAlive: Detects server crashes (checks for AtlasGame.exe via PID) and will restart the server.
 - User-defined scheduled reboots.